 Before you can change the password of the DB2 Administrator user ID, you must change the password for the system user entry.
 Take these steps:

 - 1. Log on to IBM Security Key Lifecycle Manager server as root. - 2.
-Change user to the sklmdb26 system user entry.
-Type: su sk1mdb26 - 3.
-Change the password.
-Type: passwd exit

-Specify the new password.
+Change user to the sklmdb2 system user entry.
+Type: su sklmdb2 - Change the password.
+Type: passwd Specify the new password.